coding-laura/coding-laura.github.io/_posts/2022-01-17-lessons-from-chess.md

 `my pieces: black`
 `result: win`

 Tough game.
 I was playing a lower rated opponent (only one the entire tourney) and she really gave me a run for my money - this game took 47 moves to end.
 Before the pairings had been announced I expected to play white for my final round because well, I'd been alternating all tournament, and it's usually how it goes.
 Thus during my break I had been studying the Italian and Sicilian openings.
 But SURPRISE!
 I got black again and so my time spent studying seemed wasted.

-She opened with `1. e4` which made me breathe a sigh of relief, I was going to be able to play a "normal" Caro-Kann, `1. .. c6`.
+My opponent opened with `1. e4` which made me breathe a sigh of relief, I was going to be able to play a "normal" Caro-Kann, `1. .. c6`.
 It turned into the Advanced Variation which I'm familiar with but I was inaccurate on a move I've made 100 times, which gave my opponent a slim advantage but what was more alarming to me is that it left me with a closed center and less space on my side which made me a bit uncomfortable and took a lot of work to pull apart.

 1. Once again, didn't castle until move 18.
 2. Don't overthink an opponent's move, stick to your opening principles.